postmanlabs/labs-docs/v6/postman/roles_and_permissions.md

 #### Collection roles

-In Postman version 7.0, collections have two roles - **Collection Viewer** and **Collection Editor**.
+In Postman v7, collections have two roles - **Collection Viewer** and **Collection Editor**.
 The following table illustrates the roles and permissions of collections:

 [![collection roles](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/RBAC_CollectionsTable1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/RBAC_CollectionsTable1.png)

 #### Workspace roles

-In Postman version 7.0, workspaces have two roles - **Workspace Collaborator** and **Workspace Admin**.
+In Postman v7, workspaces have two roles - **Workspace Collaborator** and **Workspace Admin**.
 The following table illustrates the roles and permissions of workspaces:

 [![collection roles](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/RBAC_WorkspacesTable1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/RBAC_WorkspacesTable1.png)

 #### Team roles

-In Postman version 7.0, teams have three roles - **Developer**, **Admin**, and **Billing**.
+In Postman v7, teams have three roles - **Developer**, **Admin**, and **Billing**.
 The following table illustrates team's roles and permissions:

 [![collection roles](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/RBAC_TeamsTable1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/RBAC_TeamsTable1.png)

 ### Roles before and after

 A user's role determines what they can and cannot do in Postman.
 Each role has a default set of permissions.
-The following section illustrates the roles prior to version 7.0 and post 7.0.
+The following section illustrates the roles prior to version 7 and post 7.
 The following lists the old roles and the newer ones feature-wise:

 * Collections
   - *Can view* changed to **Collection Viewer**